-On 9 October 2015, eleven universities from Indonesia, Thailand and Vietnam met and signed an agreement for the exchange of pre-service student teacher, starting the 1st batch in January 2016.
-The exchange is for student whose major are in math, science, English and pre-school.
-The duration is for one month and based on the mechanism of cost sharing basis.
-Students roles and responsibilities are assigned weekly during the one month period.
-Moreover, the host universities will provide mentors to supervise and monitor the students throughout the practicum period.
+The project is for the pre-service student teachers whose major are in math, science, English and pre-school.
+The practicum period is for one month.
+The students’ roles and responsibilities are assigned weekly during the one month period (observe, assist in teaching, teach and reflect).
+The host universities will provide mentors to supervise and monitor the students throughout the practicum period.
+The project uses the mechanism of cost sharing basis.

 The Objective of the Project